rom-py/rompy-swan/docs/source/index.rst

   line continuation.

-Components are defined within the :py:mod:`rompy.swan.components` subpackage and render an entire SWAN command line specification.
+Components are defined within the :py:mod:`rompy_swan.components` subpackage and render an entire SWAN command line specification.
 The following modules are available:

 .. toctree::